60 Emotional Release Journal Prompts to Help You Feel Lighter

 Emotional release journal prompts are short, direct questions that guide you to name, feel, and let go of stuck feelings on paper.
 I use a three–step cycle—identify, explore, reframe—that takes about fifteen minutes a day.

 You can start with prompts like “What emotion sits closest to the surface right now?” and “What would this feeling say if it had a voice?”.
-Regular practice has been linked to reduced stress hormones (Smyth et al., 2018) and better mood (Pennebaker & Smyth, 2019).
+Regular practice has been linked to lower levels of stress hormones (Smyth et al., 2018) and better mood (Pennebaker & Smyth, 2019).

 Stress Piles Up When Feelings Stay Inside